vaido-world/linux-gnome-research/README.md

 # linux-gnome-research
 The purpose of this research is to give descriptive information about Gnome Project.
+Let's speak the same language.

 * Gnome Shell **Panel**
   *  **Gnome Shell Panel Left**